Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Casey Dunn, for suggesting this simulated version of the project when I didn't have my own data to use.

-Abby Moore, for heling me (last semester) build the trees in the *Selaginella* rbcL analysis folder of this repository.
+Abby Moore, for helping me (last semester) build the trees in the *Selaginella* rbcL analysis folder of this repository.
 They're not technically part of this project, but I thought it would be useful to have all of my *Selaginella* phylogenetics projects in one place so that it's easier to come back to later on.